ChungmanPARK12/SupermarketDAO/README.md

 ## Summary

-This Data Structure and Algorithm project provides a comprehensive collection of essential algorithms and data structures.
-It includes implementations and explanations for sorting, searching, graphs, trees, and more.
+This Data Structure and Algorithm project provides a comprehensive collection of essential **algorithms and data structures**.
+It includes implementations and explanations for **sorting**, **searching**, **graphs**, **trees**, and more.
 Designed for efficiency and clarity, this project serves as a valuable resource for learning and applying fundamental concepts in computer science.

 ## Thank you